-The construction of Double Deckers stands is governed by a number of health and safety rules that must be adhered to at all times.
+The construction of Double Decker stands is governed by strict health and safety rules that must be adhered to at all times.
 Any construction activity not following correct procedures and deemed unsafe will be stopped.
-The following guidance serves to help identify the main elements of safe construction of a Double Decker stand.
+The following regulations serve to identify the key elements of safe construction of a Double Decker stand.

 DOUBLE DECKER DOCUMENTATION